pixelgrade/hive-lite/readme.txt

 == Description ==

 Hive Lite is a magazine-style theme with clean type, smart layouts and a design flexibility that makes it perfect for publishers of all kinds.
-Whether you’re looking to share your own thoughts, write about your latest findings, or create a scrapbook of other content, Hive fits the bill.
+Whether you're looking to share your own thoughts, write about your latest findings, or create a scrapbook of other content, Hive fits the bill.

 == Installation ==